About This Server

 As of today, there are only a handful of publicly reachable RoughTime servers.
 The protocol’s design explicitly depends on multiple, independently implemented servers for verification.

-Independent implementations protect the ecosystem against more than just bad clocks.
-They also guard against software bugs, compiler differences, deployment errors, and latent assumptions in any single codebase.
+Independent implementations guard against software bugs, compiler differences, deployment errors, and latent assumptions in any single codebase.
 A client that can verify identical results across different servers — and also across different implementations — can trust that the result reflects real time, not a shared bug.

 Our goal in writing a new implementation was to strengthen that independence.
 We wanted a modern, easily-audited Clojure implementation with clear interfaces, simple cryptographic primitives, and a transparent code path.
 By diversifying the ecosystem, we help make RoughTime more resilient.